-When I facilitate dialogues and hold intuitive counsel sessions with white women to dig into the harms of white supremacy culture and how to identify what behaviors we can change as white women, I often drop us into our breath and bodies, where we journey back to Europe in the Middle Ages and feel into the energy of the burning times.
+When I facilitate dialogues and hold intuitive arts sessions with white women to dig into the harms of white supremacy culture and how to identify what behaviors we can change as white women, I often drop us into our breath and bodies, where we journey back to Europe in the Middle Ages and feel into the energy of the burning times.
 This helps us get out of our intellectual framework around oppression and feel into what was happening in our own ancestry that is imprinted in our behaviors now that cause suffering in ourselves and others.

 If we are to be committed to our own personal healing work, we need to peel back the layers of the trauma onion to where we lost our relationships with each other and our own culture.
 If we are to be committed to antiracism and the broader work of decolonizing our hearts and minds, we also need to be committed to our personal healing work and how so many of our behaviors are the toxic characteristics of white supremacy culture, which cause everyone harm (ourselves included and most especially people with non-white skin).
 In taking a revealing look at ourselves and our heritage, we can begin to unravel why our energies are so wrapped up in envy, betrayal, exclusion, mistrust, competition, and the scarcity mindset of capitalism and how those energies perpetuate the toxicity of white supremacy culture.